TimStewartJ/ArcticOverlay/README.md

-# Artic Overlay
+# Arctic Overlay

-Overlay.
+A fast overlay for Hypixel

-Currently is able to grab stars, winstreak, FKDR, and WLR when `/who`-ing.
+Currently is able to grab stars, winstreak, FKDR, and WLR for Hypixel Bedwars.